Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in Michigan

 Coalition to License CPMs: Families & Professionals for Safe Home Birth

-These organizations form a coalition that is working to license CPMs, and they are actively pursuing licensure in Michigan.
+These organizations form a coalition that is working to develop rules and regulations that govern the licensure of CPMs in Michigan.

 A group of midwives and leadership in Michigan began discussing licensure issues in the mid 2000’s and sent a representative to the initial meeting of the Big Push in Chicago at PushSummit 2007.